devlmdavid/Learning_Diary-Full_Stack/README.md

-# Repositório de exercícios Trybe
+# Repository of Trybe exercises

 This repository contains all learning activities developed by _[David L M Augusto](www.linkedin.com/in/david-lm-augusto)_ while student at [Trybe](https://www.betrybe.com/) 🚀